publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch95/schII/m__us_usc_t7_s6613.md

     (c) __Organization__

-        The Secretary shall design and organize any action team established pursuant to subsection (b) of this section to meet the unique needs of the requesting rural community.
+        The Secretary shall design and organize any action team established pursuant to subsection (b) to meet the unique needs of the requesting rural community.
 Each action team shall be directed by an employee of the Forest Service and may include personnel from other agencies within the Department of Agriculture, from other Federal and State departments and agencies, and from the private sector.

     (d) __Cooperation__